Sibusiso-Gumede/Sibusiso-Gumede/README.md

 About Me
 --------

-An engineer, tinkerer, autodidactic with an interest in software systems research and development.
+An engineer, tinkerer, autodidact with an interest in software systems research and development.
 I am passionate about building fullstack products, from developing the backend components to designing intuitive user interfaces.
 I am well acquainted with a myriad of technologies: including payment gateways, distributed systems, and more.

 * 🧠  I'm learning Flutter/Dart and working on a shopping utility app (Discount My Groceries).
 * ⚡  During my leisure time I immerse myself in mixed martial arts and gardening.